ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 .. note::

-    If you intend to use Automation Controller's provisioning callback feature with a dynamic inventory, Update on Launch should be set for the inventory group used in the Job Template.
+    If you intend to use AWX's provisioning callback feature with a dynamic inventory, Update on Launch should be set for the inventory group used in the Job Template.

 .. image:: ../common/images/provisioning-callbacks-config.png